 - The solution to one "get someone's support" mission in the Sect Camp is to instigate another person to "escort me to [this part] of the camp".

 - In Mass Effect 2, there is a sequence during the Suicide Mission where you have to take a path full of seeker swarms.
 In order to not be attacked and captured by them, you have to pick a squadmate to keep a biotic barrier surrounding you and two other squadmates.
-If you pick the wrong escort, however, one of your team is taken by the swarms.
+If you step outside of the safe bubble they create, the swarms will instantly begin to drain your shields, then your health.
+If you pick the wrong escort, one of your team is taken by the swarms while picking an escort who's not loyal to you will result in them being killed.

 - In The Witcher 2 Phillipa takes owl form multiple times to help you through the deadly mists that are spawning an undead army.
 Leaving her bubble of protection causes you to take damage rapidly and die.